Type 93 torpedo: Specification

 The Type 93 torpedo had a main chamber filled with pure compressed oxygen, a joint regulator valve preventing reverse flow, and a small (approximately 13-liter) high-pressure air tank.
 First, compressed air was mixed with fuel, and the mixture was supplied to a heat starter.
 Ignition started gently, with the mixture burning steadily in the engine (if oxygen was used at this stage, explosions were common).
 As the compressed air was consumed and lost pressure, high-pressure oxygen was supplied from the main chamber through the joint valve into the compressed air tank.
 Soon the air tank was filled with pure oxygen, and combustion continued in the engine.

 The torpedo needed careful maintenance.
 Warships equipped with Type 93 torpedo launchers required an oxygen generator system to use this type of torpedo.

 Development of Kaiten from the Type 93

 The rotational speed of the gyrocompass was increased to 20,000 rpm for the Kaiten manned torpedo.
 The warhead of the Type 93 torpedo was 480 kg (the same as the 1-ton 410 mm gun of an Imperial Japanese battleship), increased to 1.6 tons for Kaiten.

 The Type 93 torpedo is 9.61 m long and weighs about three tons, while the Kaiten was 15 m long and weighed eight tons.
-The maximum speed of the Type 93 was 52 kn and range 22000 m.
+The maximum speed of the Type 93 was 52 kn, for a range of 22000 m.
 The Kaiten had a range of 23000 m at 30 knots, and 70000 m at 12 knots.
 The Kaiten had a stable slow cruising capability just beneath the surface.